lindaprotocol/documentation-en/docs/mechanism-algorithm/dex.md

 # Decentralized Exchange (DEX)

-The TRON network natively supports **Decentralized Exchanges (DEX)**, with its core consisting of multiple trading pairs.
+The LINDA network natively supports **Decentralized Exchanges (DEX)**, with its core consisting of multiple trading pairs.
 This article introduces the basic concepts of trading pairs, creation methods, trading processes, funding and withdrawal mechanisms, and includes common query methods and price calculation methods.

 ## What is a Trading Pair

-A trading pair (`Exchange`) represents a trading market between any two TRC-10 tokens, which can be:
+A trading pair (`Exchange`) represents a trading market between any two LRC-10 tokens, which can be:

-- Between any two TRC-10 tokens.
+- Between any two LRC-10 tokens.
-- Between a TRC-10 token and TRX.
+- Between a LRC-10 token and LIND.

 Any account can create any combination of trading pairs, even if the same combination already exists on the network.
-All trading pairs on the TRON network follow the **Bancor protocol** for asset exchange, with the default weight of the two tokens being equal.
+All trading pairs on the LINDA network follow the **Bancor protocol** for asset exchange, with the default weight of the two tokens being equal.
 Therefore, the balance ratio of the two tokens in the trading pair represents the current price.

 **Example:**
 Suppose a trading pair contains two tokens, ABC and DEF: